sailpoint-oss/developer.sailpoint.com/products/idn/api/authorization.md

 ## Overview

 Authorization and authentication are two related concepts that help secure APIs.
-Authentication is the act of verifying a user's identity, while authorization is the act of validating that the user has permission to access a given resource.
-When making an API request, the server will authenticate the caller by checking the validity of the access token that was sent with the request.
-If the token is valid, then the server will check if the user is authorized to perform the desired operation on the resource.
-If a user is authenticated and authorized, the server will fulfill the request.
+Authentication is the act of verifying a user's identify.
+Authorization is the act of validating the user's permission to access a given resource.
+When a user sends an API request, the server authenticates the user by checking the validity of the access token sent with the request.
+If the token is valid, the server checks whether the user is authorized to perform the desired operation on the resource.
+If the user is both authenticated and authorized, the server fulfills the request.

 <div align="center">